-For those unfamiliar with Nacho Banos, he’s considered one of the foremost experts on/students of Blackguard Teles in the world and his The Blackguard Book is considered the bible on the subject.
+Brilliant Nachocaster Blackguard build by Nacho Banos.
+Nacho is considered one of the foremost experts on/students of Blackguard Teles in the world and his ‘The Blackguard Book’ is considered the bible on these magnificent creations of Leo Fender.

-This background and his crafting skills ensure his guitars rank at the highest possible level.
+Final question: why is there not a decal on the headstock?
+Nacho says: ‘These are EXACT copies of my old ones’, so there is no Nacho nor Fender logo on them.
+Put a Fender logo on these guitars and many specialists will not be able to separate a Nachocaster from an original Blackguard!
 Every single detail is meticoulesly copied from his originals.
 Pickups are designed specifically for one instrument, weight is predetermined on the gram before.
 Nacho makes the bridges himself and has the pots made to to the original Fender specs.
 Most importantly, all guitars are 10x nitro-lacquered just as Leo did in the 50’s.
 It is still his closely guarded secret (similar to Dumble) as to what makes his guitars so scaringly close to the original.
 X-rays, UV light, heat and cold, etc. – the effort is insane.
 This is what makes a Nachocaster a truly unique guitar.